DaniilYarmolenko/rsschool-cv/cv.md

 I have a lot of ideas for geological (petroleum and hydrogeology) software.

 ## My skills (programming)
-no experience in production (JunJun :smile: )
+no experience in production (JunJun 😂)
 * C
 * Swift
   * including basic SwiftUI